 - Helping children find solutions in ways which are appropriate for the children's ages and stages of development.
 Such solutions might include negotiation, intervention, diversion and distraction.

 - Structuring the environment

 - Structure and routines

 - We ensure that there are enough popular toys and resources and sufficient activities available so that children are meaningfully occupied.

 - Active listening

 - Communication- including tone and body language

 - Affection meeting emotional needs

 - Planned ignoring

 - Count down

 - Saying 'stop' and give reason

 - Backing away

 - We avoid creating situations in which children receive adult attention only in return for inconsiderate behaviour.

-- When children behave in inconsiderate ways, we help them to understand what has happened, the

-outcomes of their action and the consequences.
-Following this, we support them in learning how to cope
+- When children behave in inconsiderate ways, we help them to understand what has happened, the outcomes of their action and the consequences.
+Following this, we support them in learning how to cope more appropriately.

-more appropriately.

 - Time out is always supervised by a practitioner.

 - We aim to be calm, patient and consistent when responding to children's inconsiderate behaviour.

-10.0 TECHNIQUES WHICH ARE NOT USED
+TECHNIQUES WHICH ARE NOT USED

-Physical punishment, such as smacking or shaking.
-Children are never threatened with these.

-- Techniques which single out and humiliate individual children. - Physical intervention such as removal or restraint unless it is necessary to prevent injury to themselves, other children or adults or serious damage to property.

-All physical intervention needs to be recorded using the incident sheet as follows;
+- Physical punishment, such as smacking or shaking.
+Children are never threatened with these. - Techniques which single out and humiliate individual children. - Physical intervention such as removal or restraint unless it is necessary to prevent injury to themselves, other children or adults or serious damage to property.
+All physical intervention needs to be recorded using the welfare concerns form as follows; - Name of child - DOB - Year group